Maximal estimates for averages over space curves: Introduction

 Let $\gamma$ be a smooth curve defined from the interval $\mathbb J:= [-1,1] $ to $\mathbb R^3$.
 We consider the average $A f$ over the dilations of $\gamma$ which is given by

 Here $\psi$ is a smooth function with $\supp \psi \subset (-1,1)$.
 We assume that the curve $\gamma$ has nonvanishing curvature and torsion, equivalently,

 for $s \in \mathbb J$.
-The condition is the natural nondegeneracy condition which is commonly used in the studies related to space curves and the most typical examples are the helix and the moment curve $(s, s^2, s^3)$.
+The condition is the natural nondegeneracy condition which is commonly used in studies related to space curves and the most typical examples are the helix and the moment curve $(s, s^2, s^3)$.
 In this paper we are concerned with $L^p$ boundedness of the maximal operator

 The study of the maximal average over dilated submanifolds has a long history and there is a lot of literature (for example, see \cite{Stein, IKM} and references therein).
 The celebrated Stein's spherical maximal theorem \cite{Stein2} tells that the spherical maximal function is bounded on $L^p$ if and only if $p>{d}/(d-1)$ for $d\ge 3$.
 The case $d=2$ was later proved by Bourgain \cite{B2}.
 As it turned out, the problem became more difficult for the circle or the curves with nonvanishing curvature in $\mathbb R^2$ since the typical interpolation argument relying on $L^2$ estimate no longer works.
-In such cases the maximal estimates were obtained by implementation of geometric incidence property \cite{B2, Sogge, Schlag97, Schlag98}) or by utilizing the local smoothing property of the averaging operator \cite{MSS, SS, Lee2}.
+In such cases the maximal estimates were obtained via the methods of continuum incidence geometry \cite{B2, Sogge, Schlag97, Schlag98} or by utilizing the local smoothing property of the averaging operator \cite{MSS, SS, Lee2}.